Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Dan Nagornov

-The e-commerce market is growing at an unprecedented rate.
-With so many platforms popping up every day, staying ahead of the competition is getting harder and harder.
-So how do you keep up in such a rapid and competitive environment?
+The e-commerce market is growing rapidly.
+With new e-commerce businesses emerging daily, it is getting increasingly harder to stay competitive.
+So, how do you succeed in such a rapid and competitive environment?

-Customer journey mapping (CJM) is a visualization of all the interactions happening between customers and your product at all of the stages of their engagement with it.
+Customer journey mapping is a visualization of every interaction happening between customers and your product or service at all stages of their engagement.

 Here is what a complete customer journey map may look like:

-Here are some of the things you can do with the help of customer journey maps in e-commerce:
+Some of the things you can do with the help of customer journey maps in e-commerce are:

-• Capture all the touchpoints and channels customers go through when visiting your e-commerce website.
+• Capturing all the touchpoints and channels customers go through when visiting your e-commerce website.
 And what’s most important, understand what happens during those interactions;

-• Understand how customers feel at every stage of their journey and what you can improve so they get less frustrated and more happy with your service;
+• Understanding how customers feel at every step of their journey with you and what you can improve so they get less dissatisfied and more happy with your service;

-• Indicate the pain-points of the journey and brainstorm solutions;
+• Indicating the pain points of the journey and brainstorming solutions;

-• Discover moments of truth for your customer.
+• Discovering moments of truth for your customer.

 The prep-work before the actual e-commerce journey mapping